-The Children and Young People’s Disability Service (CYPDS) works with children and young people with special educational needs and disabilities (SEND) aged 0-25 years, and their families to provide assessments and support for Education, Health and Care Plans.
+The Children and Young People’s Disability Service (CYPDS) works with children and young people with special educational needs and disabilities (SEND) aged 0 to 25 years, and their families, to provide assessments and support for Education, Health and Care Plans.
 CYPDS also provides social care guidance and support.
-CYPDS is part of Achieving for Children which has been providing services for The Royal Borough of Windsor and Maidenhead since August 2017.

 Education, Health and Care Plans

-Assessment and coordination of education, health and care needs which may result in an Education, Health and Care (EHC) Plan for children and young people aged 0-25 years.
+Assessment and coordination of education, health and care needs which may result in an Education, Health and Care (EHC) Plan for children and young people aged 0 to 25 years.

 Oversight and coordination of changes to the EHC Plan as a result of annual reviews.